 There was reported experience by the attendees of the MGB consensus in other bariatric operations such as Roux-en-Y gastric bypass (RYGB), sleeve gastrectomy (SG) and gastric banding (GB).

-There are two components to the laparoscopic operation (Figure 1) starting with a restrictive lesser-curvature gastric pouch and then a 200cm or longer jejunal bypass containing an antecolic gastro-jejunostoy (GJ) anastomosis, both leading to at malasborption that is substantial.
+There are two components to the laparoscopic operation (Figure 1) starting with a restrictive lesser-curvature gastric pouch and then a 200cm or longer jejunal bypass containing an antecolic gastro-jejunostomy (GJ) anastomosis, both leading to at malabsorption that is substantial.

-At the junction of the body and the atrum, the lesser curvature of the stomach is identified.
-At first the stomach is stapler-divided to the lesser curvature, distal to the crow’s foot.
+At the junction of the body and the atrium, the lesser curvature of the stomach is identified.
+At first, the stomach is stapler-divided to the lesser curvature, distal to the crow’s foot.
 Passed by the anesthetist is a 28-40fr bougie followed by the stomach being stapler-divided parallel and upward to the lesser curvature.
-The surgeon divides the stomach lateral to the angle of His with approach to the gastro-esophageal (GE) junction.
-Unlike in the SG operation the cardia in the MGB is avoided and not dissected.
+The surgeon divides the stomach lateral to the angle of His with an approach to the gastro-esophageal (GE) junction.
+Unlike in the SG operation, the cardio in the MGB is avoided and not dissected.

-To identify the ligament of Treitz the focus is turned to the left gutter and the omentum is retracted medially and run to ~200 cm distal to Treitz’ ligament is the bowel.
-The distal tip of the gastric sleeve is anastomosed antiecolic end-to-side to the jejunum.
+To identify the ligament of Treitz the focus is turned to the left gutter and the momentum is retracted medially and run to ~200 cm distal to Treitz’ ligament is the bowel.
+The distal tip of the gastric sleeve is anastomosed anti-colic end-to-side to the jejunum.

 The length of the bypass might vary depending on the MGB surgeon conducting the procedure.
 Those patients that are very obese or that are very tall might have a GJ performed >250 cm distal to Treitz’ ligament.
 In some cases such as Tacchino’s group from Italy has performed >600 MGBs.
 Some have reported that leaving a larger gastric pouch and creating a GJ 300cm that is proximal to the ileocecal valve is useful.
 The majority of surgeons are in agreement that the GJ needs to be at least 200-300 cm proximal to the ileocecal valve in order to provide adequate nutrition to the patient.